micmejia/bible-dump/AMPC/Matthew/Matt 26.md

-And testified, This [^t]Fellow said, I am able to tear down the [^u]sanctuary of the temple of God and to build it up again in three days.
+And testified, This Fellow said, I am able to tear down the sanctuary of the temple of God and to build it up again in three days.